Food brings people together on many different levels. Its a nourishment of the soul and body.

-Pregnant with spices of all kinds, capable of caressing all your senses, promising to surprise you with completely distinct flavours, such is the glorification affixed to Indian food.
-Thalis are basically a creative scheme to bring together the variety of food items in one platter.
+Pregnant with spices of all kinds, capable of caressing all your senses, promising to surprise you with completely distinct flavors, such as the glorification affixed to Indian food.
+Thalis are basically a creative scheme to bring together a variety of food items in one platter.
 As you move from one region to the other, you’ll be welcomed with a new platter, with new food items on it.
 No particular thali in India can beat each other with regards to rank in the order of taste appeal.
 Each has its special powers to make you want for more.
 This indicates that wherever you choose to land in India, a thali awaits you.

 So let’s begin with our Thali hunt, shall we?

 Punjabis are the most enthusiastic people you will find in India.
 Zooming into the items spread on a Punjabi Thali, if not all, we’ll list out at least some basic Punjabi food essentials.
 Statutory Warning: their food contains a lot of ghee (clarified butter).
 That’s where the taste is coming from.
 Aloo Kulcha, Punjabi Chole, Paneer Tikka, Butter Chicken, Tandoori Chicken, Aloo Paratha, Dal Makhani, Kadi Chaval, Rajma Chaval, Makke Di Roti, Sarso Da Sagh.
 No matter if that takes all the space in your system, a glass of Sweet Lassi is a must.
 That’s how a Punjabi meal is done.
 If the long list has already made you drool, why wait?
 Book your flight tickets and satiate your grumbling stomach.